Corporal punishment in schools

-Corporal punishment in schools is the deliberate infliction of physical pain as a response to undesired behavior by students.
+Corporal punishment in schools is the deliberate infliction of physical pain as a response to undesired behaviour by students.
 In schools it typically involves either striking the student on the buttocks or on the palms of their hands with an implement (some of which are only applied to the buttocks) such as a plimsoll (slipper), rattan cane, wooden paddle, leather strap/tawse/belt, or wooden yardstick.
 Less commonly, it could also include spanking or smacking the student with an open hand, especially at the kindergarten, primary school, or other more junior levels.

 Much of the traditional culture that surrounds corporal punishment in school, at any rate in the English-speaking world, derives largely from British practice in the 19th and 20th centuries, particularly as regards the caning of teenage boys.
 There is a vast amount of literature on this, in both popular and serious culture.

 In the English-speaking world, the use of corporal punishment in schools has historically been justified by the common-law doctrine in loco parentis, whereby teachers are considered authority figures granted the same rights as parents to discipline and punish children in their care if they do not adhere to the set rules.
 A similar justification exists in Chinese-speaking countries.
 It lets school officials stand in for parents as comparable authority figures.
 The doctrine has its origins in an English common-law precedent of 1770.

 According to the General Social Survey, 84 percent of American adults in 1986 believed that "children sometimes need a good spanking".
-There is hardly any evidence that corporal punishment improved a child's behavior as time goes by.
-On the other hand, substantial evidence is found that it puts children "at risk for negative outcomes," for it may result in increased aggression, antisocial behavior, mental health problems, and physical injury.
+There is hardly any evidence that corporal punishment improved a child's behaviour as time goes by.
+On the other hand, substantial evidence is found that it puts children "at risk for negative outcomes," for it may result in increased aggression, antisocial behaviour, mental health problems, and physical injury.

-Poland was the first nation to outlaw corporal punishment in schools in 1783.
+The Polish–Lithuanian Commonwealth was the first nation to outlaw corporal punishment in schools in 1783.
 School corporal punishment is no longer legal in European countries except for Belarus, Vatican City (however, there are no primary or secondary schools in Vatican City) and unrecognized Transnistria.
 By 2016, an estimated 128 countries had prohibited corporal punishment in schools, including nearly all of Europe and most of South America and East Asia.
 Approximately 69 countries still allow corporal punishment in schools, including parts of the United States and many countries in Africa and Asia.